User Profile

 avatar for faticake faticake boosted

-Thomas Piketty, Arthur Goldhammer, Ilse Utz, Stefan Lorenzer: Capital In the 21st Century (2014, Belknap Press)
+Thomas Piketty, Arthur Goldhammer, Ilse Utz, Stefan Lorenzer: Capital in the21 century (2014, The Belknap Press of Harvard University Press CAMBRIDGE,)

 What are the grand dynamics that drive the accumulation and distribution of capital?
 Questions about …